 - You’ll notice that there are sections of the platform that are higher than others.
 Go to the higher section as this makes it easier for you to get your luggage in.

 - Save on your fare.
 If you have a Go card (the Translink stored value card), use it.
 The fares for different types of tickets is displayed when you plan your journey using the Translink website links.

 - Many of the trains are wifi enabled, a very useful feature if you’ve just flown in and haven’t sorted out a data connection yet.

 - There are no trolleys at Varsity Lakes station where you have to walk about 100m to the bus.
 However, there is a platform lift, so you don’t have to carry those bags up or down escalators or stairs.

 - As the sun comes up during your journey, it’s not all in the dark.
 If it’s a week day, there may be other commuters, especially school children, particularly on the bus.

-When you arrive at the airport, it will cost you AU$4 for a trolley, so be ready if you need one.
+When you arrive at the airport, it will cost you AU$5 for a trolley, paid in cash so be ready with small change, if you need one.